What is robotic heart surgery?

 Why choose Ohio State for robotic heart surgery?

-Ten years after performing the nation’s first robotic heart surgery, Ohio State's Ross Heart Hospital continues to pioneer robotic surgery as one of only 21 active training centers in the United States using one of the more than 300 Da Vinci Systems worldwide.
+Ten years after performing the nation’s first robotic heart surgery, Ohio State's Ross Heart Hospital continues to pioneer robotic surgery as one of a small number of active training centers in the United States using one of the Da Vinci Systems worldwide.
 By establishing these robotic procedures as the standard of care, the Ross Heart Hospital builds on its tradition of innovative cardiac surgical techniques, training surgeons who specifically come to Ohio State's Center for Advanced Robotic Surgery to become experts in the robotic field.

 Ohio State’s Heart and Vascular Center cardiothoracic surgery experts have led the development of many procedures widely used today, and are focused on continued innovation and development of new therapies and techniques.